ravil-96/trivia-quack/README.md

 ## todo / bugs

+- when creating a game, user should be able to send parameters from form

 - store player icon in redux / db for results
 	- icons currently re-reassign whenever playerlist compoennet rerenders (which is often)
 	- just move the icon state to the redux store, similar to ready state